 As space is strictly limited, WBA members wishing to attend please RSVP to Sandra Karabidian at firstname.lastname@example.org by 6 March 2018.

-Women Barristers Association is pleased to host a special networking event for solicitors and women barristers who specialise in indictable crime and quasi-criminal matters.
+On Thursday 5 October, WBA hosted a special networking event for 75 solicitors and women barristers who specialise in indictable crime and quasi-criminal matters.

-The WBA and the Asian Australian Lawyers Association are proud to host a panel of esteemed speakers to speak on their experiences of diversity in the law.
+On Monday 9 October, the WBA and the Asian Australian Lawyers Association jointly hosted a panel discussion at Herbert Smith Freehills, inviting the speakers to share their personal experiences of diversity in the law.